czyuan/GKLDA/README.md

 The input directory should also contain a knowledge file, in which each line represents a must-set (i.e., a set of words that should appear together under the same topic).

 ### Output
 The output directory contains topic model results for each learning iteration.
 LearningIteration 0 is always LDA, i.e., without any knowledge.
 LearningIteration 1 is GK-LDA with the input knowledge.
+LDA is run first in order to construct word correlation metric used in GK-LDA.

 Under each learning iteration folder and sub-folder "DomainModels", there are a list of domain folders where each domain folder contains topic model results for each domain.
 Under each domain folder, there are 6 files (can be opened by text editors):